bgeisler1/SEED-Lab/Final Demo/README.md

 ---------------------------------------------------------------------------------------------------------------
 Computer Vision
 --
-The Computer Vision subsystem is responsible for
+The Computer Vision subsystem is responsible for recognizing blue tape and assigning angle values to variables to be outputted to the arduino by system integration.

 ---------------------------------------------------------------------------------------------------------------
 System Integration